Who may donate to the Willed Body Program?

 What is the process following the death of a body donor?

 After a body donor's death is pronounced, a family member or medical caretaker must contact the number listed on the body donor card.
 Final acceptance into the Willed Body Program will be made at that time.
 If accepted, arrangements for transportation to the University of Arizona College of Medicine in Tucson, Arizona will be made.
 Please note that transportation does come from Tucson.
 It may take a few hours to arrive at the location of the donor.
 Families may choose, at their expense, to make arrangements for a local funeral home to hold the donor at their location until the Willed Body Program’s transportation arrives.
 If declined, the donor’s family or other responsible party will need to arrange an alternate disposition.

 The Willed Body Program coordinates the signing and filing of the death certificate.
 It can take up to two weeks before the certificate is filed with the state of Arizona.
 The Willed Body Program cannot provide any copies of the death certificate itself but will provide information to the next of kin on how to order them.
 Please note that Arizona is a closed record state meaning you will need to show proof of relationship or legal interest in order to obtain certified copies.
 The Willed Body Program is unable to provide proof of eligibility to the health department so please double check that you have the correct documentation before ordering certified copies.
 For more information on Arizona death certificates, please visit their website at www.azdhs.gov

 Is it possible to view the donor after they have arrived at the Willed Body Program?

-Unfortunately it is not possible to view the donor once they have arrived at the Willed Body Program.
-It may be possible to arrange for a family viewing at a local funeral home, at the families’ expense.
+It may be possible to arrange for a brief viewing for the donor's immediate family.
 Please note that a visitation with embalming is not possible due to time constraints and the anatomical preparation process.

 Is it possible to know or receive a report detailing how the donor’s body was used?